davchez/Data-Analysis-of-Substantially-Small-Data-Sets/README.md

 - Runtime of the program is unbelievably obsolete.
 Would be implemented more effectively in MATLAB or Python
 - Ignores divergent sinusoidal approximations and treats them as outliers
 - Hard-to-read formatting

+## Differences between two .R files
+bootstrap-project-public.R contains a runnable version of the data sets which I worked with on my local computer.
+Should be able to run from any device since all data points are contained within the file.

+bootstrap-project-clean.R contains the version which I ran from my computer using personal folder/file paths to reduce the size of the program.
+File paths do not work on any other computer; only included to show how compact the code can be.

+Runtime between both files are identical.